evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/README.md

 Python Car Object Detection YOLOv3 allows for the detection and classification of cars in images and videos using a pre-trained YOLOv3 model.
 It can identify the location and bounding boxes around detected cars, as well as provide classification of car types if the model is trained for such a task.

-This implementation enables developers and researchers to leverage the power of the YOLOv3 algorithm for car detection in their Python-based projects.
+This implementation enables developers and researchers to leverage the power of the YOLOv3 algorithm for car detection in their Python-based projects.<br/><br/>